aileot/nvim-thyme/README.md

 ### Options in `.nvim-thyme.fnl`

-As described in the [Installation][installation] above, all the configurations should be managed in a config file `.nvim-thyme.fnl` instead of `thyme.setup`.
+All the configurations should be managed in a config file `.nvim-thyme.fnl` instead of `thyme.setup`.

 > [!NOTE]
 > This is a point to optimize the nvim startuptime with the runtime compiler.